LSJ 401 Fieldwork Internship

 4. Set up an advising appointment to discuss your internship goals and the sites you are considering.
 The LSJ Adviser will provide you with direct contact information and application instructions for locations you are considering that LSJ students have interned with in the past.

 5. Apply to posted internships and reach out to locations that interest you but do not have posted positions.

 6. Email or meet with the LSJ Adviser for final approval of your selected internship site before accepting an offer.

 7. Finalize your schedule and position description with your internship site.

 8. Turn in the LSJ 401 Contract Form (PDF) and Internship Supervisor Letter to the LSJ Adviser.
-The paperwork deadline is always the Friday of finals week in the quarter prior to the quarter of your internship.
+The paperwork deadline is always the first Friday of the quarter in which you plan to enroll in LSJ 401.
 The LSJ 401 Contract Form specifies what needs to be included in the Internship Supervisor Letter.

 9. The LSJ Adviser will enroll you in LSJ 401.

 10. Complete all LSJ 401 course requirements to receive credit.

 The LSJ Adviser’s role is to support you during each of these steps.
 Please contact the Adviser at any point in your internship search if you need assistance.